 - Final Round Repertoire: Same as above - if invited to perform live, the same preliminary repertoire must be performed during the final round.
 The music should not exceed 20 minutes.

 Preliminary Round: repertoire must be submitted by Youtube video links.
 All works should be memorized.
 A preliminary round jury will select performers to compete in the final live round on October 26, 2019 in Boone, NC at the Hayes School of Music on the Appalachian State University campus.

 Preliminary round deadline: Saturday, September 14, 2019

 Non-refundable Registration Fee: $35 if received by August 30; $50 if received between August 30 - September 14

 Invitations to the final live round contestants will be emailed by Friday, September 27, 2019.
-All award winners must be available to perform during the Winners' Concert immediately following the conclusion of the competition.
+All award winners must be available to perform during the Winners' Showcase Concert immediately following the Competition Awards ceremony.